 - Massive range of attractive colors.

+Walnut most often has a straight grain, though it is somewhat abrasive in texture.
 It may have some irregular but still interesting waves or curls in it.

 Many woodworkers find the unique nature of the grain pattern to add an interesting flavor to their projects.